v-thakkar/Linux-Kernel-Workshop/README.md

 #**4.
 UVCE_BLR_Talk:**

-These are the slide sof my talk given at the University Visvesvaraya College of Engineering, Bangalore.
+These are the slides of my talk given at the University Visvesvaraya College of Engineering, Bangalore.

+#**5.
+Linux_kernel_workshop_christ:**

+These are the slides of my workshop given at Christ University, Bangalore.

 **Note that all of the slides are almost same.
 It is basically prepared based on the duration of talk/workshop and type of the audience.**